Big Island of Hawaii Must See & Do

 Chain of Craters Road may be one of the unique experiences you have on the Big Island.
 Stretching 18 miles and going from 4,000 ft. elevation to sea level, this scenic drive along the East Rift Zone of the volcano in HVNP is pockmarked with craters of varying shapes and sizes, lava flows, petroglyphs, and, possibly, active lava.

-Along this road, you will also find many interesting hikes, breathtaking vistas, and the opportunity to see Madame Pele do what she does best.
+Along this road, you will also find many interesting hikes, breathtaking vistas, and when she's actively erupting, the opportunity to see Madame Pele (the Hawaiian goddess of fire and volcanoes) do what she does best.

 To reach Chain of Craters Road from the entrance to the park take a left onto Crater Rim Drive just after you pass the gate.
 Follow Crater Rim Drive for three miles until you reach Devastation Trail.
 Chain of Craters Road will be on the left directly across from the Devastation Trail parking lot.
 It is important that you reset your car odometer as all the mile markers in our guide are based on the true mileage and not the park mile markers which can sometimes be inaccurate.

-If your ultimate goal is night time lava watching, you may want to start out on Chain of Craters several hours before sunset in order to reach the end of the road with enough time to get out to the lava before dark.
+If your ultimate goal is night time lava watching (applicable only when active flows are present), you may want to start out on Chain of Craters several hours before sunset in order to reach the end of the road with enough time to get out to the lava before dark.
 Add extra time if you plan on doing any of the hikes along the road.

 Mile Marker .02 1974 Lava Tree and Keanakakoi Crater Hike Mile Marker 0.4 Lua Manu Crater